Tags

 I urge you to read Chelsea’s post and the reader comments, and then make up your own mind.

 Oh, and while Chelsea doesn’t link to it in her post, this is the follow up piece by Waylon that is nothing more than a nasty and unnecessary personal attack on her.
-(If the article gets pulled, I’ve taken screen shots of it and will post them here).
+(Web archive of the article is here).

 This is far from the first and probably won’t be the last of Waylon’s very bad manners and poor behaviour.
 And in case you’re wondering, yes, there’s way more to this story than my initial contact and Chelsea’s story than I’m saying.
 But those aren’t my stories to tell.